mlcommons/ck/docs/installation.md

 ## Windows

-*Note that we have reports that CM does not work with Python installed from the Microsoft Store.
- Please use Python from `www.python.org/downloads` as described below while we are investigating this issue.*

 * Download and install Git from [git-for-windows.github.io](https://git-for-windows.github.io).
   * Configure Git to accept long file names: `git config --system core.longpaths true`
 * Download and install Python 3+ from [www.python.org/downloads/windows](https://www.python.org/downloads/windows).